 The answer isn’t simple because no child is simple.
 Punahou considers each applicant fully and looks for the kind of learner who sees school, life and the world as one big classroom, open and waiting to explore, to connect and to enjoy.

-Previous school performance and text scores factor into decisions, but students’ interests, their passions, their abilities and personalities are valued.
+Previous school performance and test scores factor into decisions, but students’ interests, their passions, their abilities and personalities are valued.
 It is important to know who each child is, how children interact with others, how they observe and interpret the world.

 Punahou is not looking for anything specific because it's looking at the total child.
 It's not all about test scores.
 It includes a combination: the school performance; the test scores; how that school performance correlates with the test scores.
 For grades 6 - 12, it's good to see that students are involved in other activities in addition to their academic responsibilities.
 Punahou also looks at an applicant's character, citizenship, personality, and how they get along with other kids.
 Punahou is looking for diversity, both economic and ethnic.
 The child's unique abilities, interests and learning styles are also considered and respected.